Most B2B teams use “market intelligence” and “competitive intelligence” interchangeably. They are not the same thing, and the confusion is expensive.

 Five questions.
 Be honest with yourself.

-- Could your top AE name your five most dangerous competitors and how you beat each?
+- Could your top sales rep name your five most dangerous competitors and how you beat each?

 - When was the last time a deliverable from your “intel” budget got opened in a forecast call?